 Under “Bank account” you can add Sort code and Account number.
 Note here that Xero doesn’t do any validation on these details so you could theoretically insert the wrong details and it wouldn’t get flagged.
 Once added here it will get automatically populated under the supplier contact.

-In the context of Bacs payments and storing corresponding payment records on Xero, they do a fabulous job in limiting access as to who gets to add and edit bank account details, see below:
+In the context of Bacs payments and storing corresponding payment records, Xero do a fabulous job of limiting access as to who gets to add and edit bank account details, see below:

-You have a number of different routes to choose from when it comes to making batch payments in Xero.
-We have listed your options below:
+You have a number of different options to choose from when it comes to making batch payments in Xero.

-Your choice will depend on the number of suppliers that need paying a month, and if you usually have to set up many new suppliers.
-We believe “Pay with Transferwise” is a great self-directed option for smaller businesses paying less than 15 suppliers per month.
-Telleroo is great and the best option if you have more suppliers to pay.
-We wouldn’t recommend Bacs unless you have 1000 or more supplier payments to make and you want to save on bank fees.
+Your choice will depend on the number of suppliers that need paying a month, and whether or not you usually have to set up many new suppliers.
+Telleroo is the best option if you have multiple suppliers or employees to pay.

 This has been a source of confusion for many years.
-Some Xero users prefer to make one payment per invoice, however, others prefer to group multiple invoices from the same supplier into one payment, a group payment.
+Some Xero users prefer to make one payment per invoice, others prefer to group multiple invoices from the same supplier into one payment.
 This alone makes the allocation of the right reference difficult.
-To add even more confusion to it: depending on the payment method outlined above, the behaviour is different.
-We have put together some guidance:
+We have put together some guidance below.

 Some companies need to pay the same supplier repeatedly, whereas others only have one off payments to make.
-Keep in mind that with “Pay with Transferwise” you can’t do any group payments; all payments must be made individually.
 With Telleroo you can group multiple bills into one group payment using the contact reference.

-Xero does allow you to do a Bacs run.
+Yes you can do a Bacs run on Xero.
 The problem is that you need to first go through the process of registering with Bacs.
 Learn more about how to get Bacs registered here.

 In order to produce a Bacs payment file in Xero you need to add your Bacs Service User Number (SUN) to your payroll settings.
 This is under “Payroll Settings” under your overall settings in Xero.
 See below:

-Most Xero users will have never heard of a SUN before.
-If you don’t have a SUN,fill in a dummy one, a six digit number, or if you have a SUN then add it to the field “BACS Service User Number (SUN)”.
+If you don’t have a SUN, fill in a dummy one, a six digit number, or if you have a SUN then add it to the field “BACS Service User Number (SUN)”.

 If you don’t have a Bacs Service User Number (SUN), you can still download Bacs payment files to submit to Telleroo.
 All you need to do is add a dummy six digit SUN to your “Payroll Settings”.
 This has been raised a few times by Xero users before (here).